-Your podcast (with multiple episodes) is up on iTunes, it’s time to tell the world … but what do you tell them? iTunes values two things above all else: Subscriptions and Reviews.
+Your podcast (with multiple episodes) is up on Apple Podcasts, it’s time to tell the world … but what do you tell them?
+Apple Podcasts values two things above all else: Subscriptions and Reviews.

 Show people exactly how to leave a review

 Lots of people have never left a review on a podcast before, give them detailed instructions on how easy it can be done.
 You may even want to go so far as to create a “How to leave a podcast review” page on your website that includes helpful screenshots.
-Check out Louis Grenier’s example page and create something similar.
+Check out Gretchen Rubin’s example page and create something similar.